Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 In the default configuration, the solution uses the so-called self-monitoring.
 This means that components such as Logstash, Kibana, Filebeat, etc. independently send monitoring information (metrics) to Elasticsearch.
 However, this approach is not recommended by Elastic and is deprecated.
 Metricbeat should be used instead.
 Unfortunately, the solution cannot easily be delivered with a pre-configured Metricbeat, as it depends too much on the deployment.
-So this means that you have to set some parameters in the .env file and then start Metricbeat.
+So this means that you have to set some parameters in the `.env` file and then start Metricbeat.
 You will learn here how to enable Metricbeat and thus monitor Memcache, the running Docker containers in addition to the pure Elastic stack.
-In the future, it is planned to monitor the API Manager and the API Builder process in the same way and to provide metrics.
+In the future, it is perhaps planned to monitor the API Manager and the API Builder process in the same way and to provide metrics.

 __1. Activate Metricbeat__

-- Check that the METRICBEAT_USERNAME & METRICBEAT_PASSWORD user is set up correctly.
+- Check that the `METRICBEAT_USERNAME` & `METRICBEAT_PASSWORD` user is set up correctly.
 This user must have rights to Kibana (to upload dashboards) and Elasticsearch (to create indexes).
-- Set the parameter: METRICBEAT_ENABLED=true.
+- Set the parameter: `METRICBEAT_ENABLED=true`.
 This will be populated when the Metricbeat container starts.
-- Set the parameter SELF_MONITORING_ENABLED=false to disable legacy monitoring.
+- Set the parameter `SELF_MONITORING_ENABLED=false` to disable legacy monitoring.

 __2. Configure Metricbeat__